Audio Package

 ― Mark Twain

-I use Chris Vogler’s storyline as a template that I keep in mind as I shoot.
+I use Chris Vogler’s story structure as a template I keep in mind as I shoot.

-Here is the 12 steps Hero’s Journey with quick video.
+Here is the 12-step Hero’s Journey with a quick video.

 The Hero’s Journey from Iskander Krayenbosch on Vimeo.

-Here are some samples of using Audio well to tell stories.
+Here is an example of using Audio well to tell stories.

 Story Corps